The boy Jones: Australia, 1853–1893 or 1896

-Memorial plaque of Edward Jones at the Bairnsdale Cemetery.
+Jones's memorial plaque at the Bairnsdale Cemetery.
 The date that he was transported and the description that he breached Windsor Castle are both erroneous.

 In January 1853 Jones was transported on the Pyrenees, a four-masted barque, to the penal colony in Fremantle, Western Australia, arriving on 30 April.
 Instead of being incarcerated, the day after he arrived he was given a ticket of leave—a document of parole which allowed him some freedoms.
 He was remembered in the memoirs of Edmund Du Cane, the soldier and prison administrator who organised convict labour in the region, who recalled:

 The only case that ever occurred of trespass in my grounds ... was when once the celebrated "boy Jones" (whose lofty aspirations towards high life had not met with success) broke out of the depot about ten o'clock to complain that the lights had been put out too early!

 Jones returned to England in late 1855 or early 1856.
 He broke into the Plymouth home of Major-General George Morton Eden on 10 May 1856, but was soon arrested by the Devonport police.
 He was tried, found guilty and sentenced to six months of hard labour.

 According to Bondeson, there is limited information about Jones after his release from hard labour, but it is probable that he returned to Australia, possibly at the suggestion of his brother, who was a civil servant in the colony.
 The contemporary journalist Henry Lucy reports that he received a letter from a reader who told him that Jones became the town crier in Perth, Western Australia.
 According to this possible version, Jones died in 1896.
 Lucy related that:

 When he went forth, bell in hand, to perform his important functions, the naughty boys of Perth were accustomed to gather round him and make pointed inquiries as to the approaches to Buckingham Palace, the health of the Queen, and the appearance of the baby who is to-day Dowager Empress of Germany.
 The man Jones, angered beyond self-restraint, occasionally made dashes at the enemy, committing assaults which made his appearance in the police court familiar.
 (Note: The "Dowager Empress of Germany" refers to Queen Victoria's daughter, Victoria, Princess Royal.)

 Bondeson considers it more likely that Jones—known locally as Thomas Jones—was living near Bairnsdale, Victoria.
 On Boxing Day 1893, while drunk, he fell asleep on the parapet of a bridge over the Mitchell River.
 He rolled off, hit his head and died.
 He was buried in an unmarked grave in the town's cemetery.
 A memorial plaque was erected by the East Gippsland Historical Society in 2005 in his memory.